Humble Bundle’s Black Game Developer Fund makes first 5 investments

 The first developers to receive funds are:

 - Pension$ — Epoch Media is making a game based on a graphic novel.
-Pension$ is the story of a financially strapped college professor who is approach by a mysterious cowboy who presents him with a lucrative opportunity.
+Pension$ is the story of a financially strapped college professor.
+He’s approached by a mysterious cowboy, who presents him with a lucrative opportunity.
 The job manipulates a state’s pension program by killing off retirees.
 The team has six people in San Francisco, Montreal, and Warsaw.

 - Protodroid Delta — This game is a solo effort run by Adam Kareem, based in Chicago, with contractors around the world.
 He is building a 3D action-platformer in a “solarpunk” world with a hopeful yet non-utopian vision of the future.

-- KindFolx — This is also solo effort by a Portland developer Taco Pizza Cat with four contractors.
+- KindFolx — This is also solo effort by a Portland developer Taco Pizza Cat, with four contractors.
 The team is making a single-player collectible card game dungeon crawler.
 It has real-time battles, randomly selected enemies, events, and treasures will make each run different.

-- Breeze in the Clouds – This game is a side-scrolling, hand-brawling platformer game where the neighborhood pet Corgi gains superpowers in an effort to defeat pollution.
+- Breeze in the Clouds — This game is a sidescrolling, hand-brawling platformer game where the neighborhood pet corgi gains superpowers in an effort to defeat pollution.
 The Stormy Nights Interactive team has 12 people in the U.S., Mexico, Canada, and Spain.

 - Amma: Chronicles of Lost Stars — This game is a 3D “afrofantasy” action-adventure role-playing game in a charming world.
 It has exploration and narration inspired by the Dogon mythology.
 Joinplay Games has five people in Cameroon, Africa.

 Humble Bundle will invest more funds in the coming weeks and months.
 Over the long term, Humble Bundle plans to help publish games with funding, production, and marketing support via its publishing label Humble Games.
-The strategic advisers for the fund are Justin Woodward, a longtime indie game developer and cofounder of indie game studio Interabang Entertainment.
+The strategic advisers for the fund are Justin Woodward, a longtime indie game developer and cofounder of Interabang Entertainment.

-Sithe Ncube, on of the Sub-Saharan Africa organizers for the Global Game Jam and founder of prosearium.net, an initiative to document 1,000 African female game developers and their games.
+Sithe Ncube is one of the Sub-Saharan Africa organizers for the Global Game Jam and founder of prosearium.net, an initiative to document 1,000 African female game developers and their games.
 Ncube is helping to stir up interest among Black developers in Africa and the rest of the world.
 Part of their effort is to offer counsel on how to get attention for their projects and get others interested in their pitches.

 “Through my experience, being a Black developer, it has always been very difficult getting started, trying to find funding, and trying to figure out how to gain access,” Woodward said.
 “Once the George Floyd scenario happened, we saw an influx of different companies trying to help.
 When I initially talked to Humble, it was very obvious that they really wanted to make a difference and put their money where their mouth was.
 It was very appealing to jump on board.”